-One of weaknesses I identified in my drawing, which was echoed by my lecturer: “These drawings have become quite controlled in your application of media so I would urge you to try and loosen up even when recording specific detail of your subject matter”
+One of weaknesses I identified in my drawing, was echoed by my lecturer: “These drawings have become quite controlled in your application of media so I would urge you to try and loosen up even when recording specific detail of your subject matter”

 I was referred to Angie Lewin, “as reference to an artist that has a broad visual language and often produces

 seasonal images.
 Her drawing style is fairly controlled but see how she still manages to

 create shape, definition and softness in the images”.

 Angie Lewin is an UK artist, who has studied both Fine Art Printmaking and Horticulture.
 This is reflected in her inspiration:

 “the clifftops and saltmarshes of the North Norfolk coast and the Scottish Highlands, I depict these contrasting environments and their native flora in wood engraving, linocut, silkscreen, lithograph and collage.
 These landscapes are often glimpsed through intricately detailed plantforms.

 I definitely feel she is a kindred spirit with the interest in botany.